 This leads onto the question of whether “to pop or not?”
 I firmly believe in clearing out our pores to give our skin’s natural processes a helping hand.
 The key here though is to ensure the skin is thoroughly prepared before extractions and the pores are closed afterwards.

 I’m not talking about a quick cleanse before and toner afterwards.
 I recommend a facial from an experienced skincare specialist to avoid the risk of spreading Acne Bacillus, as well as to avoid acne scarring.
-Our Tea Tree Teenage Skin Facial uses steam to open the pores before extractions, and is £37.
+Some of our facials use steam to open the pores before extractions.
 For more adult acne I would recommend our Hydradermie Facial which uses alternating High Frequency to thoroughly cleanse following extractions, as well as having drying and germicidal effects.
 The Hydradermie Facial range starts from £50.
 Both area available as back treatments for those suffering with back acne.

 3 – Be gentle with your skin.
 Don’t use overly harsh products.
 I remember vigorously scrubbing away at my skin with daily exfoliators and products that smelt as though they belonged in a hospital, convinced that this would “scrub” away the ever present pimples.
 Not only can overly harsh chemicals irritate your skin and cause sensitivity, but they can also destroy the skin’s natural oils and remove the skin’s protective barrier.
 When this happens your skin goes into “repair mode”, produces even more Sebum (or oil), resulting in yep you guessed it, more pimples.